una-dinosauria/Rayuela.jl/README.md

 ## Installing

-Before all else, make sure that you have the `gcc` and `nvcc` compilers available from the command line.
+Before all else, make sure that you have the `g++` and `nvcc` compilers available from the command line.

 Then, open julia and type `]` to enter Package mode: